-If you remember the days before the internet's current ubiquity, you undoubtedly recall a time when phone lines carried the internet, not the other way around.
-And though it may seem strange that the first VoIP tools were created when most users were still on dial-up, it wasn't to bring phone service to the internet "just because."
+There was a time when phone lines carried the internet, not the other way around.
+While it might seem strange that the first VoIP tools were created when most users were still on dial-up, VoIP didn't bring phone service to the internet "just because."
 Instead, the tools offered an affordable alternative to costly long-distance and international calls, according to BeBusinessed.

 A Better Alternative

-For businesses, governmental agencies, and other organizations with moderate-to-complex phone needs, this combination couldn't have come at a better time.
-Installing, managing, and paying for a private branch exchange (or similar wireline service) can quickly become a costly can of worms.
-The challenges grow as the business does, especially where branch offices and other common examples of business distribution are involved.
+For businesses, governmental agencies, and other organizations with moderate-to-complex phone needs, all this innovation couldn't have come at a better time.
+Installing, managing, and paying for a PBX (or similar wireline service) can be costly.
+The challenges grow as the business does, especially where branch offices and other examples of business distribution are involved.

-For a growing company, this could mean the ability to offer enterprise-class phone features without paying for the setup and continued use of a private exchange.
-An established company with a presence in multiple regions, on the other hand, can avoid dealing with a tangled web of local communication providers with a bit of administrative magic resulting in better volume discounts and less finger-pointing.
-A single point of contact when bugs or other concerns arise is far better than yet another round of whose-fault-is-it roulette.
+For a growing company, adopting the technology could mean the ability to offer enterprise-class phone features without paying for the setup and continued use of a private exchange.
+An established company with a presence in multiple regions, on the other hand, can avoid dealing with a tangled web of local communication providers, gaining better volume discounts and less finger-pointing when technical questions arise.

-Though it's easy to describe VoIP as technology that allows users to place calls over the internet instead of phone lines, the technology offers much more than that.
-In its short history, VoIP has grown from a niche alternative to a leading contender for phone service in large and small businesses alike.
+VoIP offers much more than the ability to place calls over the internet.
+In its short history, the technology has grown from a niche alternative to a leading contender for phone service in large and small businesses alike.
 In that sense, companies looking to modernize or simplify their existing phone service are well-advised to give it a look — in either event, VoIP can make it happen.